ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).

-    - For a table of all available parameters, see [Parameters for OPC UA data selection](#parameters-for-opc-ua-data-selection).
+2. Update the parameters as needed.
+For a table of all available parameters, see [Parameters for OPC UA data selection](#parameters-for-opc-ua-data-selection).
 2. Save the file as _DataSelection.config.json_.
 3. Use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSelection/`